89luca89/terrible/README.md

 ### Storage

-This section explain how you can add some additional disk to the VMs.
+This section explain how to add additional disks to the VMs.

-Suppose you want to create a VM that needs a large amount of storage space, and a separated disk just to store the configurations.
-Doing this is quite simple.
+Suppose that you want to create a VM that needs a large amount of storage, and a separated disk just to store the configurations.
+This will be quite simple to achieve.

-The main variable you need is `data_disks`.
-The you have to specify the disks and the related properties for each of them.
+The main variable you need is `data_disks`, then you have to specify the disks and the related properties for each one.

 If `data_disks` is mentioned in your inventory, the following variables are required: